-12. Treatment of outstanding entries in Nostro accounts shall of a bank shall be as under:

-- (1) The bank shall take steps to have a strong control over reconciliation and put in place a system of real-time reconciliation, which provides for immediate escalation of differences, if any. - (2) There shall be close monitoring of pending items in Nostro accounts by top management at short intervals. - (3) All unreconciled credit entries in Nostro accounts which are outstanding for more than three years shall be transferred to a Blocked Account and shown as outstanding liabilities. - (4) The balance in the Blocked Account shall be reckoned for the purpose of CRR / SLR. - (5) A bank shall make 100 per cent provision in respect of all unreconciled debit entries in the Nostro accounts, which are outstanding for more than two years. - (6) A bank which, in the past, was permitted to transfer to profit and loss account (followed by subsequent appropriation to general reserve) outstanding credit entries of individual value less than USD 2,500 or equivalent in Nostro accounts originated up to March 31, 2002, subject to certain conditions, shall ensure that any future claims in respect of these entries are honoured.
+12. Treatment of outstanding entries in Nostro accounts shall of a bank shall be as under. - (1) The bank shall take steps to have a strong control over reconciliation and put in place a system of real-time reconciliation, which provides for immediate escalation of differences, if any. - (2) There shall be close monitoring of pending items in Nostro accounts by top management at short intervals. - (3) All unreconciled credit entries in Nostro accounts which are outstanding for more than three years shall be transferred to a Blocked Account and shown as outstanding liabilities. - (4) The balance in the Blocked Account shall be reckoned for the purpose of CRR / SLR. - (5) A bank shall make 100 percent provision in respect of all unreconciled debit entries in the Nostro accounts, which are outstanding for more than two years.